Surprising Hawks, Young playing like championship contenders - WTMJ

 Bogdan Bogdanovic is playing with a sore right knee that has limited his effectiveness.
 Cam Reddish is back from an Achilles injury that knocked him out for four months, but the Hawks plan to work him in slowly after such a long layoff.
 De’Andre Hunter is out for the remainder of the postseason after undergoing knee surgery.

-Atlanta has bee able to withstand those injuries, rolling past New York and Philadelphia to reach the conference finals.
+Atlanta has withstood those injuries, rolling past New York and Philadelphia to reach the conference finals.

 Young has been the catalyst.
 Even when he isn’t shooting well he continues to have an impact.
 He controls the tempo of the game, gets to the free throw line and keeps teammates involved.